The-Last-Cookie/secure-networking/tools/scripts/notes.md

 - Command line option "report" creates a file report.txt containing a table with what was changed (in simple terms).
 Not every single registry key is listed but rather what was configured in general.
 So instead of saying `LocalAccountTokenFilterPolicy` was set to 1, it just says *UAC was disabled*.
 - A `settings.json` file is created containing every single setting (now seen from the technical layer).
 The cleanup script could use that to more easily retrieve the system's default settings (before the scan).
 - Let the user go through every check and let them choose to apply recommended/required settings or not.
+  - Command line option "silent"/"force" will not ask the user.

 ## Missing checks?